 Biomedical Sciences is a fascinating subject area.
 You’ll learn all about genetics, the human body, how we fight off illnesses, how medicines work in the body, how diseases are passed down the bloodline and so on.

-But what kind of biomedical sciences jobs or related can you get with a biomedical sciences degree?
-Well, we’ve cracked down a list of 6 careers that use the skillsets and knowledge of this topic to land you an incredible job.
+But what kind of jobs can you get with a Biomedical Sciences degree?
+Well, we’ve cracked down a list of six careers that use the skillsets and knowledge of this topic to land you an incredible job.